majoferenc/demo-cicd-automation-app/README.md

 You can find and apply application config at `.argo/application.yaml`

+The ArgoCD UI can be accessed in two possible ways:

-You can create the `NodePort` service to make the ArgoCD UI available permanently on your machine by applying the configuration file:
+Either you can create the `NodePort` service to make the ArgoCD UI available permanently on your machine by applying the configuration file:

     `kubectl create -f .argo/argocd-nodeport-svc.yaml`